tawebbcn/bcn-webdev-checklists/retrospectives/en-0618/module-1/en-0618-module1-retrospective-actions.md

 - Talk with Thor so he could take a bit more time on future Bootstrap classes DONE

 ### KATAS:
-- Give them a hard and an easy options.
+- Give them a hard and an easy options. @seba

 ### MINI PROJECTS:
 - Tell them about the presentation when we give them the assignment.